Kotagede: Royal cemetery

 Another royal cemetery nearby is the Hastorenggo cemetery.
-Built in 1934, it is a royal cemetery for the certain descendants of the Yogyakarta palace and is still used today.
+Built in 1934, it is a royal cemetery for certain descendants of the Yogyakarta palace and is still used today.

 Alun-alun (square)

-Being an open field, there is no remain of the alun-alun.
+Being an open field, there is no remains of the alun-alun.
 A present kampung (neighborhood) called "Alun-alun" is situated to the south of the market, right in front of the great mosque, signifying where the former alun-alun was.
 Another kampung called Cokroyudan is also located close to the former alun-alun.

-The kampungs of Alun-alun and Cokroyudan has been designated a heritage neighborhood under the name "Kampung Pusaka Alun-alun Cokroyudan".
+The kampungs of Alun-alun and Cokroyudan have been designated a heritage neighborhood under the name "Kampung Pusaka Alun-alun Cokroyudan".

 Market place

 Kotagede's marketplace is situated in the middle of the town, at the juncture of its four main streets.
 It is considered an important part of the town that Kotagede was also known as Pasar Gede ("Great Market") or in short, Sargede.
 Since Panembahan Senapati bore the youth name of Ngabehi Loring Pasar, "Lord of the North of the Market", the market's existence is as old as the kingdom.
 Similar to the Roman Forum, the market is also a meeting place.

 Legi, a day in Javanese week, is the market day for Kotagede, and so the market is also known as Pasar Legi or Sarlegi.
 The Pasar Legi of Kotagede is always held on Legi, unique in Yogyakarta.